felipefr/gpmaterials/README.md

 The library should be compiled in a .so file and then used by SolverGP (see below reference).
 SolverGP itself is not opensource.
 Consider using "Piola", developed by myself mimeting the interface of SolverGP, using C++.
 If you didn't manage to couple them please drop me a e-mail at f.rocha.felipe@gmail.com.

 Instructions

-i) access the build folder
+i) cd ./build

 ii) cmake .

 iii) make

-iv) check if libgpmaterials.so and libgpmaterials_static.a have been created.
+iv) check if libgpmaterials.so and/or libgpmaterials_static.a have been created.

 PS : check if you have a valid fortran compiler, I'm using gfortran of the gcc version 7.5.0.